List of incidents involving ricin: May 2013, Shannon Richardson incident

 In May 2013, while going through a divorce, US actress Shannon Richardson called the police and accused her husband of mailing ricin to several politicians.

 Nathan Richardson has not been charged with any crime.
 He told investigators that his wife set him up.
 Investigators found that Shannon Richardson indeed mailed the ricin herself, in an effort to set up her estranged husband.

 Shannon Richardson was arrested on June 7, 2013, for alleged connections with ricin laced letters sent to politicians including President Barack Obama and New York City mayor Michael Bloomberg.
 She was charged with ″mailing a threatening letter to President Barack Obama″.
 On June 6, she confessed that she had mailed the three letters, knowing they contained ricin, but claimed her husband made her do it.
 On December 10, she pleaded guilty to sending the letters.
 The plea limits her potential sentence to 18 years.

 October 2, 2013, Logan, Utah, US

-A 37-year-old female ingested the pulp of 30 castor beans in an attempt to commit suicide from ricin poisoning.
+A 37-year-old female ingested the pulp of 30 castor beans to commit suicide from ricin poisoning.
 Trace amounts of the toxin were later found in her residence.
 She was found by her husband and immediately put in intensive care for a week but did not survive.